confio/tgrade-contracts/contracts/tgrade-ap-voting/README.md

-# Tgrade Validator Voting Proposals
+# Tgrade AP Voting Proposals

 This defines and implements Oversight Community functionality for managing engagement points and validator slashing, according to proposals voting,